-Fibromyalgia can be characterized as widespread or multi-site pain that is present for at least three months and not attributed to another disease or condition.1 Many other symptoms that are non-pain in origin are present in fibromyalgia, including chronic fatigue, sleep disturbances, neurologic disturbances and disturbances of cognition and mood.
-Cognitive impairment can present as difficulty concentrating and forgetfulness as well as disorganized thinking.
+Fibromyalgia can be characterized as widespread or multi-site pain that is present for at least three months and not attributed to another disease or condition.1 Many other non-pain symptoms are present in patients with fibromyalgia, including chronic fatigue, sleep disturbances, neurologic disturbances and disturbances of cognition and mood.
+Cognitive impairment can present as difficulty concentrating and forgetfulness, as well as disorganized thinking.
 Other symptoms can include musculoskeletal stiffness and environmental sensitivity, such as sensitivity to bright lights, loud noises, perfumes and cold.

 The prevalence of fibromyalgia in the U.S. is estimated to be 2–6.4%, and the condition is more common in women than in men.
 On physical examination, there is an absence of focal changes, suggestive of arthritis or enthesitis, and widespread tenderness.2